In this guide, you will;

 To finalize your development and gain access to the HI Service production environment you will need to undergo 2 methods of testing; Notice of Connection (NoC) testing and Conformance, Compliance & Assessment (CCA) testing.
 The complete process is described on this page: https://developer.digitalhealth.gov.au/resources/faqs/hi-test-and-go-live

 When you are ready to conduct your HI Service CCA testing you will need to submit a completed Implementation Conformance Statement Proforma form.
-Please familiarise yourself with this document now, for completion at a later date.
-This document contains a wealth of information about the HI Service web services, use cases and requirements.
+This form can be found in the Healthcare Identifiers Service - Support Documents v1.4 package.
+This package is additional to the resources you will access on the Services Australia Health Systems Developer Portal.
+Please familiarise yourself with this package and document now, for completion at a later date.
+The document contains a wealth of information about the HI Service web services, use cases and requirements.

 Within a few days you will receive your NASH Test Certificates for the HI Service and can begin building your implementation by connecting to the Software Vendor Test (SVT) Environment.
 It may be useful to note that up until 2019, Medicare Site Certificates were required for the HI Service.
 This mechanism has now been improved and you will use NASH Certificates to access the HI Service.